RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 = The application now uses a single configuration file to override all default settings.
 = The application will now try to find your Java installation if you have not specified your JAVA_HOME.
-= Added basic application monitoring
-= Bug and conformance fixes, as well as other magical improvements
+= Added basic application and Trust Anchor monitoring = Bug and conformance fixes, as well as other magical improvements

 2.12 - 25 October 2013